Undergraduate Academic Regulations & Procedures

 for graduation, including major and minor requirements, and deliver the forms

-to the Registrar’s Office in the Humanities Building.
+to the Registrar’s Office in the Administration Building/Humanities Center.

 Candidates for a baccalaureate degree shall complete

-The general education program is that part of the curriculum
+The Constellation LVC Program is that part of the curriculum

 hours.
 The major programs each require at least 30 credit hours of course work.